GheodeAI/torch_numopt/README.md

 ## References
 [relevant paper](https://iopscience.iop.org/article/10.1088/1757-899X/495/1/012003/pdf)

-Approximate Greatest Descent is a waste of time, the author of the method is shared with the author of the review paper.
+Note: Approximate Greatest Descent is a waste of time, the author of the method is shared with the author of the review paper.
 It is also a bit badly written.
 It's just a Newton's method with damping on the hessian and a trust region method to calculate $\mu$, works well, but it's not very interesting.

 ## Planned optimizers